KeystoneHQ/Keystone-developer-hub/research/arweave-qr-data-protocol.md

 ```
 ; Metadata for the signing request for Arweave.
+; `master-fingerprint` is the identifier for this arweave account.
 ; `request-id` is the identifier for this signing request.
 ; `sign-data` is the transaction data to be signed.
 ; `sign-type` is the data type to be signed, eg `sign-type-transaction` for signing transaction, `sign-type-data-item` for signing data item.